Oregon man dies on Mount Adams

 - Washington’s 8th District race: Lawyer accuses doctor foe of not treating many poor kids

 Mount Adams is a popular peak that climbers can typically tackle either in a long day or in a two-day ascent that involves camping along its slopes.
-The climb from the south is not considered technical, but the Forest Service recommends use the use of crampons and an ice ax.
+The climb from the south is not considered technical, but the Forest Service recommends use of crampons and an ice ax.

-A Forest Service online posting about the climb cautions that the weather on Mount Adams can change rapidly, and that sudden snowstorms can occur above 6,000 feet at any month of the year.
+A Forest Service online posting about the climb cautions that the weather on Mount Adams can change rapidly and that sudden snowstorms can occur above 6,000 feet during any month of the year.
 “What appears to be a nontechnical route can change drastically during these storms,” the Forest Service says.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.